 Asheville is a drinking town, with microbrews and craft cocktails around every corner.
 Make sure you’re staying hydrated during your visit if you plan on partaking.
 (P.S.
 My secret weapon are these electrolyte packets.
 Drink one at night before you go to bed and another when you wake up to ward off hangovers.
 Yes, it’s an affiliate link, but you’ll thank me when you wake up feeling great).

 If you stay in downtown Asheville, you’ll be able to walk to many of these great restaurants, which is good for burning off some calories.
 Plus you can avoid the parking hassle, which is a real issue.
 We stayed at the Hilton Garden Inn and had a great time, but if I had money, next time I’d stay at The Windsor boutique hotel.
 On my last trip, I stayed in West Asheville — it’s a quirky area that’s fun to visit, but I definitely prefer downtown.

 Plan a little time for two places I missed

 I still haven’t had sunset cocktails (or hit the spa!) at the infamous Grove Park Inn.
 Maybe my third visit is the charm.
-Also on my wishlist is breakfast at Biscuit Head.
+Also on my wishlist is breakfast at Biscuit Head, the ultimate comfort food.
 So do both and then tell me if you liked them in the comments!